jokeofweek/orpg/README.md

 - Implement autotiling.
 - Create a 2x2 autotiler.
 - "Fix up the remnants of account character classes to support saving and updating the entity appropriately." - The EntityFactory class now has an updateEntityAccountCharacter method which will update the associated account character for an entity.
 Also, for the moment, saving is done when a player leaves the game.
+- "On changing a map, the viewbox needs to be rebuilt with the right content width /content height" - Fixed by recreating the camera every time we get a new map.